sjtalkar/PowerBIModelingDAXLearning/PerformanceWebinarWithMarcoRusso.md

   - Partition and introduce incremental refresh
   - Set a partition strategy - set data into ranges based on some column

+### Performance in Power Query
+  - Look into tranformations in Power Query
+  - Sometimes the values are cached and the performance downgrade may not be evident